Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Proof of Theorem

-with $M = M_i$, with the added condition that for every pair $(j,k)$ of indices with $j\neq k$, if $a_j$ and $a_k$ are both less than $u_i$, then $a_j\neq a_k$.
-This last condition reflects the fact that if $a < u_i$, then $2^a$ is a determinate power of $2$ in $\BZ/M_1\BZ$, and the right-hand side exponents in the solutions to equation~\eqref{EQ:sumof2s} are required to be distinct.
+with the added condition that for every pair $(j,k)$ of indices with $j\neq k$, if $a_j$ and $a_k$ are both less than $u_i$, then $a_j\neq a_k$.
+This last condition reflects the fact that if $a < u_i$, then $2^a$ is a determinate power of $2$ in $\ZZ/M_1\ZZ$, and the right-hand side exponents in the solutions to equation~\eqref{EQ:sumof2s} are required to be distinct.
+(Note that the upper bounds given in~\eqref{EQ:sumof2smodM} have the effect of keeping us in line with Convention~\ref{convention}.)

-For $M_1 = 2^4 \cdot 7\cdot 73$, we compute the solutions to~\eqref{EQ:sumof2smodM} by brute force.
-The powers of $2$ in $\BZ/M_1\BZ$ are $2^0$ through~$2^{12}$.
+For $M_1 = 2^4 \cdot 7\cdot 73$ we compute the solutions to~\eqref{EQ:sumof2smodM} by brute force.
+The powers of $2$ in $\ZZ/M_1\ZZ$ are $2^0$ through~$2^{12}$.
 To every $n$-tuple $(a_1,\ldots,a_n)$ of exponents between $0$ and $12$ with $0 = a_1\le \cdots \le a_n$, we can associate the $13$-tuple $(b_0,\ldots,b_{12})$, where $b_i$ is the number of $a_j$ that are equal to~$i$.
 Then instead of enumerating all of the $n$-tuples $(a_1,\ldots,a_n)$, we can simply run through all of the $13$-tuples $(b_0,\ldots,b_{12})$ of non-negative integers such that

 and